zedtech/ZedTech/README.md

 [The future of augmented reality in healthcare](https://healthmanagement.org/c/healthmanagement/issuearticle/the-future-of-augmented-reality-in-healthcare)

 [Why Your Business Should Pay Attention To Augmented Realty](https://www.forbes.com/sites/forbestechcouncil/2017/10/12/why-your-business-should-pay-attention-to-augmented-realty/)

+## My Patents

+I am not particularly a fan of patents, but I have some

+- 10,568,518 Device for detecting and illuminating the vasculature using an FPGA
+- 10,517,483 System for detecting fluorescence and projecting a representative image
+- 10,376,148 System and method for laser imaging and ablation of cancer cells using fluorescence
+- 10,376,147 System and method for multi-color laser imaging and ablation of cancer cells using fluorescence
+- 9,782,079 Device for detecting and illuminating the vasculature using an FPGA
+- 9,072,426 Device for detecting and illuminating vasculature using an FPGA
+- 8,990,856 Media playlist management and viewing remote control
+- 8,122,475 Remote control for video media servers

 ## More about Joe Zott
 Engineering executive with broad technical, business and market experience.
 Expert in rapidly putting together virtual teams to exploit business opportunities as well as manage teams for long term profitability and customer satisfaction.